 - Horseradish: A tiny amount (between a teaspoon and a tablespoon) will add depth and heat.

-- Sweet potato: Replace and combine regular potato with sweet potato for a subtle sweetness to the dish.
+- Sweet potato: Replace or combine regular potato with sweet potato for a subtle sweetness to the dish.

 - Smoked paprika: For a subtle smokiness, added to taste.

-- Hot sauce or HP Sauce: To add when serving the breakfast hash.
+- Hot sauce or HP Sauce: To add when serving.

 - Cheese: You can sprinkle some cheese (shredded or a crumbly cheese like feta) over the hash food just before serving.